grocky/infrastructure/websites/blog.rockygray.com/content/posts/mouse-detective/index.md

 }
 ```

-Here's one of the frames!
+Here's a gif of the frames for one of the videos!

-{{< figure src="rendered-frame.jpg" >}}
+{{< figure src="rendered-frames.gif" caption="generated with `convert rendered-frames/*${filedate}* rendered-frames.gif`" >}}

 ## Wrapping up

-With the program set up to process a video, we can now run all 4-thousand-ish videos through it to find the first one
+With the program set up to process a video, I ran all 4-thousand-ish videos through it to find the first one
-with a mouse!
+with a mouse.
+Woot!

 You can find the code for this here: [grocky/mouse-detective](https://github.com/grocky/mouse-detective).